Will you be speaking to the CEO, your organization's leadership team, or stakeholders? Here are 5 ways to make your presentations memorable!

 Yet it’s an absolutely necessary element to making your presentation resonate in the minds of your CEO or board.
 It’s not particularly difficult to make listeners pay attention while you’re speaking.
 But will they act on your recommendations over the coming weeks, months, or years?
-Will they retain the change of thinking or feelings over an issue that you’ve been working hard to make happen?
+Will they retain the change of thinking or feelings you’ve been working hard to make happen?

-For your ideas and content to be retained by your CEO—that is, to make your talk memorable— you have to deliver more than a summation of the points you've been discussing.
-You need to ask yourself: “What can I say now that will make the ideas I’m advocating sticky, so that my presentation will stand out in his mind?"
+For your ideas to be retained by your CEO and be memorable, you have to do more than deliver data.
+You must ask yourself: “What can I say now that will make the ideas I’m advocating sticky, so that my presentation will stand out in his or her mind?"

-Here’s where creativity comes into play: What can you say to this audience of senior leaders right now that will give your talk a little immortality?
-What is the reference, metaphor, story, case study, quotation, or other device that will leave them slightly in awe—perhaps even sorry that you’re finished speaking.
+Here’s where creativity comes into play: What can you say that will give your talk a little immortality?
+What is the reference, metaphor, story, case study, quotation, or other device that will leave the audience slightly in awe—perhaps even sorry that you’ve finished speaking?
 Here are some foolproof ways to end a speech that fit this bill nicely.

-As you can imagine, it was a concentrated daylong session with my salesperson client as we used these 5 ways to raise his presentation to C-Suite level.
-As always, videotaping became our tool for observing his progress.
-At this point, he may not be the most confident guy in the world when it comes to presenting to CEOs, but he can now perform competently on that stage—with a really solid quintet behind him.
+As you can imagine, it was a concentrated (actually, a daylong) session with my salesperson client as we used these 5 ways to raise his presentation to C-Suite level.
+As always, videotaping was our tool for observing his progress.
+At this point, he may not have been the most confident guy in the world when presenting to these CEOs.
+But he was able to perform successfully in that situation, with some solid techniques in his toolbox to reach for.